liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 3.0.46  (2026//) =
 * Allow different field html attributes for the admin backend
+* Start rename Payconiq to Bancontact-Wero
+* Fix a select-issue for single selects

 = 3.0.45  (2026/02/17) =
 * Make manual add of attendances work again